WVUHPC/Modern-Fortran/_episodes/21-OpenMP.md

 ~~~
 {: .language-fortran}

-Assuming that A and B are different arrays, on this loop you can notice that every element of the loop can be  computed independent from the others, in fact there is nothing that forces a given order in the calculation.
+Assuming that A and B are different arrays, on this loop you can notice that every element of the loop can be computed independent from the others, in fact, there is nothing that forces a given order in the calculation.
-You can split the loop in 2 or 100 pieces and compute the smaller loops on arbitrary order without affecting the final result.
+You can split the loop in 2 or 100 pieces and compute the smaller loops in arbitrary order without affecting the final result.
 That is very different from:

 ~~~
 A(0)=1